trevorsquires/house_finances/README.md

 Prototype Streamlit app that simulates US household finances for a home purchase.
 Core financial logic is pure Python; the UI is a thin Streamlit layer.

+## What it does
+- Enter purchase, mortgage, and household details to see monthly cash flow and lender-style ratios.
+- Run Monte Carlo simulations to gauge default/underwater probabilities and view percentile scenarios.
+- Try deterministic what-if shocks (job loss, expense changes, one-time costs) to see liquidity impacts.

 ## Running locally

 ```bash